 In 2020, NASA is sending another rover to Mars, which is expected to land in early 2021.
-This new rover, yet to be named, will provide sights and sounds on the surface of the red planet.
+This new rover will provide sights and sounds on the surface of the red planet.

 Equipped with new instruments proposed by researchers around the world, the 2020 rover can give us more details about the composition of the rocks and surface of Mars.